 Associate Professor, Economics

-Perry Singleton, Associate Professor of Economics, specializes in public, labor, and health economics.
+Perry Singleton is an Associate Professor of Economics and a Senior Research Associate in the Center for Policy Research.
+His work specializes in public, labor, and health economics.
 His research focuses

 on the effects of health on labor market outcomes, the economics of the family